-In addition to the financial statement, the audited Consolidated Financial Statement of the Company and all of the subsidiaries prepared in the same form and manner as that of its own and in accordance with the applicable Indian Accounting Standards (Ind AS), form part of the Annual Report.
+In addition to the standalone financial statement, the audited Consolidated Financial Statement of the Company and all of the subsidiaries prepared in the same form and manner as that of its own and in accordance with the applicable Accounting Standards (Ind AS), form part of the Annual Report.

 Pursuant to the provisions of Section 136 of the Companies Act, 2013, the Company has placed separate audited financial statement in respect of each of its subsidiary on its website, www.sundram.com.
-The Company shall provide a copy of audited financial statement, as the case may be, as prepared in respect of each of its subsidiary, upon request by any of its shareholders.
+The Company shall provide a copy of audited financial statement, as prepared in respect of each of its subsidiary, upon request by any of its shareholders.